onshape-public/apikey/Node/README.md

 # expensiveDoNothing

 This expensiveDoNothing.js sample app creates an element then deletes it, which provides no potential benefit to the user, but at least it does so using API keys.
+It demonstrates generic POST and DELETE requests.
 (Requires OAuth2Write, OAuth2Delete)

 ### Usage: